yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/intermediate/01-workshop-environment-setup/README.md

 source ./scripts/setup-env-variables.sh
 ```

+> If you exit your codespace and reconnect in, you need to re-run the command `source ./scripts/setup-env-variables.sh` to setup the environment.

 ### Login to Azure

 Login to the Azure CLI and choose your active subscription.
 In the terminal of VS Code in Codespace, run the below commands